zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 philosophy but still prefers a POSIX-compliant environment they can build themselves, brick by digital brick.

+While we might not be serving up everything as a file quite yet, the spirit of Plan 9's elegance and simplicity resonates deeply within Zeppe-Lin.

 ### 1.2.
 Principles

 Guiding our philosophy: